victor-jaber/bcg-challenge/RAG/README.md

 ### 4. Install Dependencies

-Install the necessary libraries using the `requirements.txt` file included in the project:
+Install the necessary libraries using the `requirements.txt` file included in the project.
+Ignore any errors or version conflicts.

 ```bash
 pip install -r requirements.txt